knpuniversity/symfony/knpu/ep6-security/conditional-validation-groups.md

 # Validation Groups: Conditional Validation

 Ready for the problem?
 Right now, we need the `plainPassword` to be required.
-But later when we create an edit profile page, we *don't* want to make `plainPasword` required.
+But later when we create an edit profile page, we *don't* want to make `plainPassword` required.
 Remember, this is *not* saved to the database.
 So if the user leaves it blank on the edit form, it just means they don't want to change their password.
 And that should be allowed.